Office HoursMonday-Friday, 8am-4:30pm (with some flexibility upon request)

 - Crisis intervention

 - Community referrals: The office of Counseling Services & Wellness Programs is not intended to treat serious chronic psychiatric disorders.
-Individuals clearly requiring or requesting such treatment will be aided in obtaining services off campus.
+Individuals clearly requiring or requesting such treatment and/or medication assistance will be aided in obtaining services off campus.
 Costs of any such services will be the responsibility of the student.

 Counseling topics include, but are not limited to: